 - Use short paragraphs.
 I try to stick to 3–4 sentences.
 If it’s more than this, the content looks too dense.
 Readers will give up and move on.
 (Notice how newspapers usually follow this rule.)

 - Keep short sentences.
 As a general rule, I try avoid compound sentences.
 A period gives the reader a natural stop—and a sense of progress as they pass one milestone after another.
-To quote a common copywriting axion, short sentences make the copy read fast.
+To quote a common copywriting axiom, short sentences make the copy read fast.

 - Use simple words.
 I love language, so I am often tempted to use big words.
 However, I have learned to avoid this.
 My goal is to communicate, not to impress my readers with my vocabulary.